bioinf-mcb/MANIAC/README.md

 #### Parameters: others (optional)
 * `DELETE_INTERMEDIATE_FILES`: [True/False] (default: `True`)
+* `MEMORY_EFFICIENT`: mode used to run in a memory stringent manner.
+Only loads table columns that are important for the analysis and drops all columns that are not used for ANI calculation [True/False] (default: `True`)
 * `MMSEQS_PARAMS`: any additional parameters to be passed to MMseqs2 search, default values calibrated with Pyani
   * `EVALUE`: (default: `1e-15`)
   * `SENSITIVITY`: (default: `7.5`)